General Tso’s Chicken Cauliflower Bowls

 Another fantastic benefit of this meal prep idea is that its longevity isn’t limited to being stored in the fridge!
 We found that we could store it in our freezer practically forever because the freezer shelf life of cauliflower is about 8 months!
-Want more tips on properly storing cauliflower?
-Check some out here.
+Check out some tips on how to store cauliflower properly?

 General Tso’s Cauliflower Bowls Ingredients:

 - 1 Large Head Cauliflower (cut into florets)

 - 2 Tbsp.
 Avocado Oil

 General Tso’s Sauce